Return to Home Return to Overview Strategy Guide

 2.1 - Who should be double dropping?

-All healers: Chronomancer, Deadeye and Scourge generally.
-There is an edge case where the DPS that helps the ranged team also has to double drop, which can happen in the p2 to p3 transition if Toxic Geyser #5 or #6 spawns.
-In that case the dps has to double drop #8 and #9, but otherwise only the healers double drop.
+Both healers and the solo CC generally.
+There is an edge case where the DPS that helps the ranged team also has to double drop, which can happen in the 40% transition if Toxic Geyser #5 or #6 spawns.
+In that case the DPS may have to double drop #8 and #9, but this is an exception.

 2.2 - Which Toxic Geysers are double dropped?